CIPD health at work survey in the wake of Covid-19

 From Honeydew’s perspective, this finding – or lack of one – is significant.
-At a time when absence has been more prevalent than ever and infection control more important than ever, collecting absence data should be a priority for all employers.
-Many management teams have been so overwhelmed by the events of the past year, however, that it is not surprising if the data is incomplete or inconsistent.
+Employers should prioritise collecting absence data, as absence and infection control have become more prevalent than ever.
+However, many management teams have been so overwhelmed by the events of the past year.
+Therefore it is not surprising if the data is incomplete or inconsistent.
 Having a robust data collection system in place pays off especially at challenging times.
 76% of Honeydew customers said that Honeydew service really helped them manage Covid-19.

 Up or down?
 A tale of two halves

 The CIPD survey reports that “latest figures from the Office for National Statistics (ONS) have shown COVID-19 accounted for 14% of all sickness absence since April 2020.
-While the pandemic may have led to additional sickness absence, measures such as furloughing, social distancing, shielding and increased homeworking appear to have helped reduce other causes of absence, allowing the general downward trend to continue, says the ONS.
-It reports the UK sickness absence rate has fallen to 1.8% in 2020, the lowest recorded level since their reporting began in 1995.”
+While the pandemic may have led to additional sickness absence, measures such as furloughing, social distancing, shielding and increased homeworking appear to have helped reduce other causes of absence”.
+According to the ONS, this allowed the general downward trend to continue.
+It reports that the UK sickness absence rate fell to 1.8% in 2020, the lowest recorded level since reporting began in 1995.

 These statistics highlight how different the past year has been in different sectors.
-Majority of Honeydew users fall into the categort of essential workers.
-In these sectors, offer of furlough has been limited and, in many cases, staff have worked harder than ever to keep the country going.
-These frontline staff have also been exposed to the virus more than home-workers or furloughed employees, and unsurprisingly, their employers saw absence figures skyrocket.
+The majority of Honeydew users fall into the category of essential workers.
+In these sectors, offer of furlough has been limited.
+In many cases, staff have worked harder than ever to keep the country going.
+Frontline staff have been exposed to the virus more than home-workers or furloughed employees.
+Therefore, unsurprisingly, their employers saw absence figures skyrocket.

 It is definitely a story of two halves.
 One half of the economy and population was in a sort of a deep freeze for a year resulting in minimal absence.
 Meanwhile, the other half worked harder than ever and had to navigate the myriad of self-isolation, testing and quarantining rules.
 As far as Honeydew records go, absence has never been higher!